Core Concepts

 • Membership inherits downward: a parent member is also a member of descendant groups.

-• Admin authority inherits for structural operations on the tree, but not for access control inside child resources (see Restricted contexts).
+• Admin authority inherits for structural operations on the tree (add/remove members, manage subgroups).

 Capabilities